gobblegoob/meraki-automate/README.md

   <h3 align="center">Meraki-Automate</h3>

   <p align="center">
-    Meraki tools using Meraki Dashboard API
     Do you have a large number of Meraki MX or Z3 Teleworkor Gateways to deploy?
 Use this to rapidly deploy templated Z3 Teleworker Gateways or MX appliances
   </p>
   <p align="left">
     <b>This script:</b> <br />